TheCommieAxolotl/Itaque/README.md

+# Itaque
-# Meet Itaque, a clean and simple new tab page!
+Meet Itaque, a clean and simple new tab page!

 > ## Itaque
 >  /ˈi.ta.kʷe/